What images do you visualize when you hear the word desert?

 Price: $10 tasting for 5 wines

 - While visiting Vegas Valley Winery, be sure to ask for a tour of the facility.
-One unique aspect of the tour is that you can take your favorite glass of wine with you.
+You can take your favorite glass of wine with you on the tour.

 - In Henderson, where Vegas Valley Winery is located, is affectionately known as the “Artisan Booze District.”
 In addition to a winery, you’ll also find three breweries and a distillery.
 Plan to spend a full day sampling local craft brews from Nevada.

-On your visit to Las Vegas, go beyond the Las Vegas Strip and discover the burgeoning wine industry in Southern Nevada and Las Vegas.
+On your visit to Las Vegas, go beyond the Las Vegas Strip and discover the burgeoning wine scene in Las Vegas.

-A day trip to Pahrump is a fun way to explore another part of Nevada while discovering the local Nevada wineries and surprising wines.
+A day trip to Pahrump is a fun way to explore Las Vegas wineries while discovering another part of Nevada.

-Have you tried Nevada wines before?
-In the comments below, tell us your thoughts about Nevada wines.
+Have you tried Las Vegas wines before?
+In the comments below, tell us your thoughts about Las Vegas wines.

 Savor The Adventure!